ximliu/XrayR-doc/config/README.md

       EnableXTLS: false # Enable XTLS for V2ray and Trojan， Prefer remote configuration
     ControllerConfig:
       ListenIP: 0.0.0.0 # IP address you want to listen
+      SendIP: 0.0.0.0 # IP address you want to send pacakage
       UpdatePeriodic: 60 # Time to update the nodeinfo, how many sec.
-      EnableDNS: false # Enable custom DNS config, Please ensure that you set the dns.json well
+      EnableDNS: false # Use custom DNS config, Please ensure that you set the dns.json well
+      DNSType: AsIs # AsIs, UseIP, UseIPv4, UseIPv6, DNS strategy
+      EnableProxyProtocol: false # Only works for WebSocket and TCP
+      EnableFallback: false # Only support for Trojan and Vless
+      FallBackConfigs:  # Support multiple fallbacks
+        -
+          SNI: # TLS SNI(Server Name Indication), Empty for any
+          Path: # HTTP PATH, Empty for any
+          Dest: 80 # Required, Destination of fallback, check https://xtls.github.io/config/fallback/ for details.
+          ProxyProtocolVer: 0 # Send PROXY protocol version, 0 for dsable
       CertConfig:
         CertMode: dns # Option about how to get certificate: none, file, http, dns.
 Choose "none" will forcedly disable the tls config.
         CertDomain: "node1.test.com" # Domain to cert